MAPS: Multi-Agent Personality Shaping for Collaborative Reasoning: Experiments

 \subsection{Datasets and Baselines}

-This study uses the latest three \msp\ datasets: MathVista~\cite{lu2023mathvista}, OlympiadBench~\cite{he2024olympiadbench}, and EMMA~\cite{hao2025can}.
-MathVista focuses on mathematics and general domains to assess models' ability to solve complex scientific problems; OlympiadBench targets mathematics and physics to evaluate performance on Olympiad-level challenges; and EMMA, a multimodal dataset covering mathematics, physics, and chemistry, tests interdisciplinary scientific reasoning.
-Detailed descriptions of the tasks and datasets are in~\Cref{dataset}, along with domain abbreviations, full names, and dataset descriptions in~\Cref{mainResults}.
+We evaluate on three benchmarks for complex problem reasoning: MathVista, OlympiadBench, and EMMA.
+MathVista covers math and general science, OlympiadBench focuses on high-level math and physics, and EMMA includes math, physics, and chemistry.
+See Appendix B for details.

-In the experimental setup, we select GPT-4o\footnote{https://openai.com/api/} as our agent.
-For the baselines, we incorporate the current mainstream MLLMs, both closed-source and open-source, and evaluated them in both direct and CoT settings.
-The experimental settings and baselines are detailed in~\Cref{settings}.
+We use GPT-4o~\cite{achiam2023gpt} as the base model.
+For comparison, we include leading multimodal large language models (MLLMs), both proprietary and open-source, tested under both direct and Chain-of-Thought (CoT) settings.
+Experimental details and baseline setups are provided in Appendix C.